timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 to real-time data from the underlying hypertable.

 Let's set up continuous aggregates that contain 1-hour time buckets.
-This means that each row in the continuous aggregate will include Bitcoin transactions that happened within the given hour.
-There are more than ten thousand Bitcoin transactions in an hour so it's essential to aggregate them into larger time buckets for analysis.
+This means that 1-hour aggregations are used to create the view.
+There are more than ten thousand Bitcoin transactions in an hour so it's essential to aggregate them into larger time buckets (1-hour, 12-hours, 1-day, etc) for analysis.

-This tutorial creates three continuous aggregates, focusing on three aspects of the blockchain data:
+This tutorial creates three continuous aggregates, focusing on three aspects of the dataset:
-* transactions
+* Bitcoin transactions
-* blocks
+* Bitcoin blocks
-* coinbase transactions (miner revenue)
+* Coinbase transactions (miner revenue)

 By using continuous aggregate from the beginning, your analytical and time-series queries are vastly simplified and